ajmalik56/AIAuth-Detector/README.md

 ## Key Changes:
 1. Reorganized the content under appropriate headings.
 2. Added a **Data** section for clarity on the dataset.
-3. Reformatting of steps in **Installation** to improve clarity.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, please fork the repository and submit a pull request.

-## License

-This project is licensed under the **MIT License**.
-See the [LICENSE](https://github.com/AkashKobal/Generative-AI-Detection/blob/main/LICENSE) file for details.